stig-atle/io_scene_pbrt/README.md

 This is still work in progress, so a lot of features are not complete yet.
 But Ḯ'm actively working on it to add each feature to it.

-I will now document what works, and provide some nice sample scenes that you can test with.
+I will now document what works and how to use it in the wiki, and will also provide some nice sample scenes that you can test with.